This post is part of the The Balanced Runner Keys series.

 The overall running form benefit from doing this is that it raises your center of gravity, making you more unstable.
 Yes, you read that right.
 Instability in the sense of being moved easily by the smallest action – being in fact easy to tip over – is a great asset to a runner.
 It means it’s really easy to get yourself moving and keep yourself moving, and your main task is to direct that movement properly, or to steer.

 If instead of following these guidelines you try to force your arms to swing straight front-to-back, you’ll interfere with the ability of your core to move properly and your effort will be higher at any speed.
-You’ll have to pull your shoulders back, forcing your chest upwards and making it nearly impossible to lean forward (for more about leaning read Balanced Runner Key #1).
+You’ll have to pull your shoulders back, forcing your chest upwards and making it nearly impossible to lean forward (read this post for more about leaning).
 You’ll suffer from tight shoulders in that case, even while thinking your doing the correct thing to prevent tight shoulders.

 Here’s a video of American distance runner Ryan Hall, who pulls his shoulders back, keeps his elbows close to his sides, and swings his arms low and front-to-back.
 I include it with apologies for using him as an example of a runner doing something wrong.
 It’s done out of love – I would be overjoyed to see him improve his performance by making some changes here.